Career Opportunities’

 Step 3 – The Examination

 The examination for an open position is simply a way to confirm and measure an applicant’s qualifications for the position.
-It is also used to rank applicants by their level of qualification.
 Upon completing the application process the exam will then be graded and a score assigned.
-Depending on the type of exam this may take two to three weeks.

 Once a hiring list has been created, the agency with the open position will begin the interview process.
-Anyone whose name appears among the top 25 names on a hiring list may be considered for an interview, but it is not required that everyone who appears in the top 25 be interviewed.
-In most cases the hiring agency is free to decide who among the top 25 they wish to interview.
+Anyone whose name appears on a hiring list may be considered for an interview, but it is not required that everyone who appears be interviewed.

 Upon completing the interview process, the hiring agency will extend an offer of employment to the applicant they feel best meets the needs of the position and the agency.
 Once the applicant accepts the job offer the hiring process is complete.